NumberSigmaTafKsee/AudioLAB/README.md

 # AdalineSVF
 * It uses adaptive adaline neuron coefficients

+# FIRFilter
+* Your typical general purpose FIR filter with the window sinc equations built into it

+# IPPFIRSR
+* Just uses the IPP Fir filter

+# IPPFIRMR
+* For multirate

+# IPPFIRLMS
+* For LMS Adaptive

 # FIRSvf
 * It uses frequency sampling of the state variable filter